USS Minneapolis (CA-36): World War II

 When Japan attacked her base on 7 December 1941, Minneapolis was at sea for gunnery practice about 8 mi from Pearl Harbor.
 She immediately took up patrol until late January 1942 when she joined a carrier task force about to raid the Gilberts and Marshalls.
 While screening Lexington on 1 February, she helped turn back an air attack in which three Japanese Mitsubishi G4M "Betty" medium bombers were shot down.
 She screened the carriers during their successful raids on 20 February and again on 10 March, when they attacked Japanese shipping at Lae and Salamaua, disrupting enemy supply lines to those garrisons.

 Battle of the Coral Sea

 Minneapolis took part in the Battle of the Coral Sea from 4–8 May 1942, screening Lexington through the great air engagement and shooting down three Japanese bombers.
 She rescued survivors when Lexington was lost, part of the price for preserving the vital lines of communication to Australia and New Zealand and stopping further Japanese expansion southward.

 Battle of Midway

-The cruiser was also engaged in the second key battle of the early phase of the Pacific war, the Battle of Midway from 3–6 June 1942, again protecting the carriers task force from Japanese air attack.
+The cruiser was also engaged in the second key battle of the early phase of the Pacific War, the Battle of Midway from 3–6 June 1942, again protecting the carrier's task force from Japanese air attack.